mah0001/metadata-editor-docs-v2/quick_start_geographic.md

 ![image](img/ME_UG_v1-0-0_quick_start_geographic_edit_thumbnail.png)

 Documenting a dataset consists of entering metadata in metadata entry forms defined by a metadata template.
 When you create a new project, a default template is automatically selected.
 We will use this template, so there is no need to switch template.
+The template we will use is named *Geospatial - Inspire/Gemini with additional elements* (version 1.0).
+It contains the metadata elements recommended by the INSPIRE directive of the European Union and the GEMINI specification from the United Kingdom, to which a few elements have been added.

 ## Step 2: Enter metadata